dtjohnson/xlsx-populate/docs/template.md

 * strikethough: Boolean
 * subscript: Boolean
 * superscript: Boolean
-* fontSize: Number
+* fontSize: Number > 0
 * fontFamily: String
+* fontColor: hex String or theme Number
+* fontTint: Number [-1, 1] The tint value is stored as a double from -1.0 ..
+1.0, where -1.0 means 100% darken and 1.0 means 100% lighten.
+Also, 0.0 means no change.
+* horizontalAlignment: left, center, right, fill, justify, centerContinuous, distributed
+* justifyLastLine: Boolean (akak 'Justified Distributed'.
+Only applies when horizontalAlignment === 'distributed') A boolean value indicating if the cells justified or distributed alignment should be used on the last line of text.
+(This is typical for East Asian alignments but not typical in other contexts.)
+* indent: Number > 0
+* verticalAlignment: top, center, bottom, justify, distributed
 * wrapText: Boolean
 * shrinkToFit: Boolean
-* horizontalAlignment: left, center, right, fill, justify, centerContinuous, distributed
-* justifyLastLine: Boolean
-* verticalAlignment: top, middle, bottom, justify, distributed
 * textDirection: 'left-to-right', 'right-to-left'
+* textRotation: Number [-90, 90] counter clockwise rotation (negatives are clockwise)
+* angleTextCounterclockwise: Boolean. textRotation = 45
+* angleTextClockwise: Boolean. textRotation = -45
+* rotateTextUp: Boolean. textRotation = 90
+* rotateTextDown: Boolean. textRotation = -90
+* verticalText: Boolean.
+Special rotation that shows text vertical but individual letters are oriented normally

 * borderStyle: hair, dotted, dashDotDot, dashed, mediumDashDotDot, thin, slantDashDot, mediumDashDot, mediumDashed, medium, thick, double